RyanBoyl/Tetris/README.md

 SFML Documentation is located [here](https://www.sfml-dev.org/documentation/2.6.1/).

 Any vulnerabilities can be reported [here](https://github.com/RyanBoyl/Tetris/security/advisories?state=Triage).
+Please ensure that HTTPS is used to ensure that your report is sent privately.